industrial-edge/machine-monitor-getting-started/docs/Installation.md

 On the left sidebar, click the `Assets & Connectivity` icon.
 Under "Hierarchy," you can find the parent asset "edge."
 To enable the Machine Monitor example to collect data from the IIH Essentials app, you need to create a child asset in the IIH Essentials with a name for the machine.

-> Hint: In the current release of the Machine Monitor, it is not possible to collect data from the parent asset "edge."

 ![IIHaddvar](graphics/IIHaddvar.PNG)

 The child asset is named " Tank_Filling_Application", the user is free to name the chil asset as needed.
 Click "Add multiple variables" on the right side to collect the needed data points from the S7 Connector.